danielrriggs/danielrriggs.github.io/content/Ojas.md

 ---
 Alias: Semen, Semen Retention

-Ojas is spiritual energy that is stored up in the brain.
+Ojas is spiritual energy (or, force) that is stored up in the brain.

 ###### How Ojas is Produced
 One drop of Ojas is made from forty drops of blood (I've seen some sources say eighty).